Music is an integral part of our lives.

-*** For each semester of enrollment in applied music, she/he must also enroll in a performing organization.
-Students should complete 2 semesters at the 100 level of each performing organization before progressing to the 200 level.
+*** For each semester of enrollment in applied music, a student must also enroll in a performance organization.

-**** If a student's primary instrument is piano; MUS 110 is not required.
+**** If a student's applied instrument is piano, MUS 110 is not required.

 Students enrolled in the Associate in Arts degree program must meet with their assigned academic adviser to plan a specific course schedule meeting Illinois Central College and personal requirements in addition to requirements for the institution to which transfer is intended.